luisfagundes94/steamHunter/README.md

 <img src="https://github.com/MuhammadKhoshnaw/BasicMVIApp/blob/master/.github/res/ComponentDiagram.svg" width=500 />

+# Run
+To run the project, you need to create a file named api.properties at root with the field API_KEY=insertkeyhere.
+You can get your STEAM API Key [here]([https://steamcommunity.com/dev])

 # Build
 The `build-logic` folder defines project-specific plugins, used to keep a single source of truth for common module configurations.